balkin/camelrestjdbcexample/README.md

 After that U can to get some list of users by executing the GET method: http://localhost:28080/rs/users

 App is similar to [camel-example-restlet-jdbc](http://mvnrepository.com/artifact/org.apache.camel/camel-example-restlet-jdbc) (and is based on its code)

+## Integration testing

+Integration tests should have postfix `IntegrationTest`.
+To run those, please use the

+    mvn verify

+## Pipeline

+* Compile the app
+* Run unit tests
+* Package the app
+* Run the resulting WAR using embedded jetty (28080 port should be available)
+* Integration tests